The 1st Independent Polish Parachute Brigade

 In my example above I have put my relatives surname in on the left "Gostik" and the Russian version has been created on the right Гостик because above that box I selected "Russian".
 Leave the Google translate page open as we will be using it again.

-*Note: Some users report that Google translate fails to translate names correctly from Polish to Russian.
+*Note: A really good website for converting Latin (i.e English) to Cyrillic and vice versa is https://www.lexilogos.com/keyboard/russian_conversion.htm.
 There are other sites such as www.lingojam.com (and many more) that you could try in order to get a correct translation.

 Step 2 - Open Memorial Website

-Step 3 - Go To The Sub-Set Your Relatives Name Is In
+Step 3 - Go To The Sub-Set Of Your Relatives Name

 Step 4 - Copy the Russian Text